hugorbarbosa/cpp-coding-style-guide/README.md

 ## Naming conventions

 This section outlines conventions for naming variables, functions, and other entities.
-In some cases, multiple options are provided to introduce the reader to different styles commonly seen in C++ projects.
-The first option listed for each topic is the format I personally prefer, which is usually aligned with the conventions used by the C++ Standard Library.
+In some cases, multiple options are provided to introduce the reader to different styles commonly seen in C++ projects, being the first option listed for each topic the one I personally prefer.
 However, regardless of the style option you choose, be **consistent**.

 Manually ensuring that the code always has the desired naming conventions is a very error-prone task.
 Therefore, it is recommended to use a tool that automatically verifies the naming conventions from the code.
 A tool that is commonly utilized for this purpose is clang-tidy, through the respective identifier naming check.
 Please refer to the [C++ project template][ref-cpp-project-template] to know more details about clang-tidy, and how this tool can be used in a project.